 May 032023

-6 LED VU meter using one transistor
+6 LED VU meter circuit with one transistor

 The interesting thing about this circuit is that it uses a single transistor as an active component, and its operation affects the behavior of the entire circuit.

 The audio signal is applied directly to diode D6.
-Diode D6 rectifies the incoming audio signal, which is then delivered to the capacitor C1.
-C1 flattens the signal, obtaining in its terminals a DC voltage proportional to the audio signal.
+Diode D6 rectifies the incoming audio signal, which is then passed to capacitor C1.
+C1 flattens the signal and produces a DC voltage at its terminals proportional to the audio signal.

-6 LED VU meter using one Transistor
+6 LED VU meter circuit with one transistor

-6 LED VU meter using one transistor
+6 LED VU meter using a single transistor

 2N2222 NPN bipolar transistor Pin Out